Parents Guide to the Early Years.

 At St Mary’s Pre-School your child will be allocated a key person but all the adults discuss all of the children so feel free to talk to anyone.
 They will direct you to the right person if they cannot answer your question.

-Each term we offer an open session when you can come along and see how your child is doing in the nursery.
-In addition each term you will be invited to meet with the teachers to talk about progress.
+Ordinarily, each term we offer an open session when you can come along and share learning time with your child .
+In addition each time your child has been our focus child, you will be invited to meet with the teachers to talk about progress.
 We will also write a report to help you understand the progress your child is making and what they need to improve.
 Staff are also available everyday so...

 ...If you want to speak to us - just ask!